 All of our best apps roundups are written by humans who've spent much of their careers using, testing, and writing about software.
 We spend dozens of hours researching and testing apps, using each app as it's intended to be used and evaluating it against the criteria we set for the category.
 We're never paid for placement in our articles from any app or for links to any site—we value the trust readers put in us to offer authentic evaluations of the categories and apps we review.
 For more details on our process, read the full rundown of how we select apps to feature on the Zapier blog.

-The ability to organize, tag, and group contacts
+Organization.
+The ability to organize, tag, and group contacts as desired.

-Finally, we looked for apps that have special features such as multi-card capture, design suites, and company contact management capabilities.
+Additionally, I looked for apps that had special features, such as multi-card capture, design suites, and company contact management capabilities.

 Best business card scanner app for accuracy

 BizConnect (Android, iOS)